-Meet the Author of
+Meet the Author

 Wanjirũ Warama was born and raised on a British colonial farm in Solai, Nakuru, Kenya, where her parents worked as peasant laborers.
 With no access to books and little expectation of formal education, Wanjirũ's path to schooling was unexpected—and transformative.
 Education became her lifeline out of poverty and remains central to her life’s mission.

-After attending local primary schools and Menengai High School, she trained in secretarial studies at Kenya Government Secretarial College in Nairobi.
+After attending local primary schools and Menengai High School, she trained in secretarial studies at the Kenya Government Secretarial College in Nairobi.
 She went on to work for the Ministry of Labor and later British multinational Lonrho Limited, all while pursuing advanced studies through evening and correspondence courses.
 Though the University of Nairobi declined her application, Wanjirũ continued her education at private colleges and eventually joined United States International University in Nairobi.
-In 1984, she transferred to its San Diego campus, where she completed both her undergraduate and graduate degrees.
+In 1984, she transferred to the San Diego campus, where she completed both her undergraduate and graduate degrees.

 Her early years in the U.S., including her work with a legal newspaper agency and real estate firms, inspired her debut memoir, Unexpected America, which explores the challenges immigrants face.
 She later built a 25-year career in real estate, including 23 years as a licensed broker.
 That chapter of her life is the focus of her second book, Entangled in America.